douglas-yao/LI-Mastermind/README.md

 5. **Play the Game:**
    - Open your web browser and go to [localhost:5172](http://localhost:5172) to start playing the game!
+   - The localhost address may change if that port is already used!
+Keep an eye on the terminal for the final port used for the client.

 ## Contributing